imCodePartnerAB/iVIS/docs/sdk/index.rst

 In this chapter you will look how to do routines jobs by few lines of code and iVIS SDK.

-And as conclusion in `Use cases <http://docs.ivis.se/en/latest/use_cases/index.html>` `Client example <http://docs.ivis.se/en/latest/use_cases/index.html>` chapter created simple client based on SDK.
+And as conclusion in `Use cases <http://docs.ivis.se/en/latest/use_cases/index.html>` `Client example <http://docs.ivis.se/en/latest/use_cases/index.html>` described how create step by step client application.

 .. toctree::
     :titlesonly: